ykchavan/RedHatSummit2019/README.md

 [root@bastion-LAB-GUID ~]# composer-cli blueprints show summit2019
 ~~~

+* Create a new image using Image builder on the Red Hat Web Console.
+Refer Lab 1.4

   <a name="testvirt"></a>

-# Lab 2.2 - Test the new image with virt-install
+# Lab 2.2 - Test the new image

+* On the Lab GUID Assignment tab in your browser, at the bottom of the page there is a link to the console of your RHEL 8 server.
+When you click on that link, you will be presented with a SUMMIT-LAB control page.
+On it under "0bastion" click "CONSOLE".
+This will open a graphical console of your RHEL 8 server

+* Log in as lab-user and the provided password.

+* Click on Activities and choose terminal

+* Use "sudo -i" to become root.

 * Get GUID of the image
 ~~~
 [root@bastion-LAB-GUID ~]# composer-cli compose list
 ~~~

-* Run this command to test the image with *virt-viewer*
+* Test the new image with *virt-install*
 ~~~
-[root@bastion-LAB-GUID ~]# virt-install --name RHEL8Lab2 --memory 2048 --vcpus 2 --os-variant rhel8.0 --import --disk /var/lib/lorax/composer/results/<GUID number for that image>/disk.qcow2
+[root@bastion-LAB-GUID ~]# virt-install --name RHEL8Lab3 --memory 2048 --vcpus 2 --os-variant rhel8.0 --import --disk /var/lib/lorax/composer/results/<GUID number for that image>/disk.qcow2
 ~~~

 * Verify the VM